 - Refresh Schedule: You can schedule Cron jobs to refresh the feed.
 You can choose to refresh Daily (at a specified time), Weekly (at specified time and day of the week when the feed was created), or Monthly (at specified time and date of creation of the feed).

 Mapping Product Category

-You can click on Add New Field button to add new category field.
+You can click on the Add New Field button to add a new category field.
 Click on remove icon on the Action column to remove a category.
 Once you selected the desired categories and mapped them, click on the Save & Continue button.